 - Before making this recipe, please read all of the helpful tips and FAQ above, as well as the notes below.

-- If you use unrefined coconut oil, it will give your cookies a coconut flavour, so if that isn’t appealing to you, use refined coconut oil.
+- If you use unrefined coconut oil, it will give your cookies a slight coconut flavour, so if that isn’t appealing to you, use refined coconut oil.

-- Store leftovers in an airtight container for up to five days.
+- Store leftovers in an airtight container for up to 5 days.

 Clare W says